-The FY2018 Adopted Budget called for a new partnership with the State of Connecticut in recognition of the underfunding of the City's PILOT revenue for tax-exempt property owned by the State, colleges and hospitals.
+The FY2018 Adopted Budget called for a new partnership with the State of Connecticut in recognition of the underfunding of the City's PILOT revenue for State-Owned and Colleges and Hospitals tax-exempt property.
 Full funding of the statutory PILOT formula equates to an additional \$60 million in revenues to the City of Hartford.
-The City has begun to forge this partnership with the State of Connecticut through the recently executed Contract Assistance agreement, in which the State assumes responsibility for the City's existing general obligation debt, the savings of which are reflected in the FY2019 Adopted Budget.
+The City has begun to forge this partnership with the State of Connecticut through the recently executed Contract Assistance agreement, in which the State assumes responsibility for the City's existing General Obligation debt, the savings of which are reflected in the fiscal year 2019 Mayor's Recommended Budget.